 "No. I mean, she's actually evil.
 Not high school evil."

-First things first, let's get some things out of the way: by no means has Megan Fox displayed any sort of acting talent thus far, and she doesn't exactly display much here.
-However, it's because she doesn't really have to; instead, she's only here to parade around half-naked, be sultry, seduce everything on two legs, talk about the pains of anal sex, and be an uber-bitch.
+First things first, let's get some things out of the way: by no means has the Transformers movies been a good showcase for Megan Fox's acting talent thus far, and I don't know that this performance will change many minds.
+However, it's because it doesn't really have to; instead, she's only here to parade around half-naked, be sultry, seduce everything on two legs, talk about the pains of anal sex, and be an uber-bitch.
 She does all of this undeniably well, and with a movie titled Jennifer's Body, it's pretty obvious to see the appeal of Megan Fox here.
 She handles Cody's unique dialogue well, and one kind of gets the sense that she's playing herself, but it works because she is quite a character.

 Besides Seyfried, the star here is again Cody's screenplay, particularly her witty dialogue that's full of stylized conversations and snappy, quirky phrases.
 While it doesn't exactly sound realistic and sometime gets a little too cute for its own good, Cody's writing is without a doubt hysterical.
 The comedy ranges from genuinely hilarious situations and interactions (like awkward teenage sex) to being cleverly ironic.
 Though it's got a horror premise, Jennifer's Body has its tongue planted firmly in its demented cheek, and it's a fun world full of unique characters.
 J.K.
 Simmons even makes an appearance as a science teacher who is full of awkward moments.
 It's quite a departure from his usual roles, but he makes it work in the little bit of screen time that he has.
 Other characters run the gamut of the usual high school cliches, like the goth and the jock that are of course equal in Jennifer's eye as far as nutritional value goes.